 - Scientists had assumed that the large head acted like the wing of a plane and provided lift.
 But research shows this is not the case.
 It does, however, provide greater maneuverability than most sharks have.
 This helps them capture their target prey, rays and crabs.

 - The large cephalofoil provides a greater area for the shark’s ampullae of lorenzini, the gel-filled pores on the snout that work like an electrical detector to find the tiny electrical signals made by all living things.

 Interested in learning more about shark’s senses?
 We have a few great articles on our blog worth checking out:

 Here’s the next segment on our Shark Senses Series.
 If you missed the first article, click here.
-Shark vision has always seemed to be a bit of a mystery.
-We often hear about the mistaken identity […]
+Shark vision has […]